 We maintained our term and whole life insurance policies

 Even though insurance can be costly to maintain, I do like knowing that my whole life policy is steadily building cash value over time.
 Using life insurance is a great way to build wealth for now and generations to come.
 In addition to that, if you are managing a business, consider having a commercial insurance as this will protect your business.
+Talk to a commercial insurance company now to learn how business insurance can help you and your business.

 We met quarterly with our accounting team to strategize about taxes